What is the Difference Between Religion and Spirituality?

 A majority of us often use the words "religion" and "spirituality" interchangeably, but they are entirely separate concepts.

 So, what is the difference between religion and spirituality?
 In this article, we will define both and explain how they are different.
+(Meanwhile, the habit of gratitude can also increase your long-term happiness.
+If you're interested to learn more, check out The 90-Day Gratitude Journal that contains writing prompts designed to deepen your appreciation for what you have in life).

 Religion commonly refers to an institution that has a set of organized practices and a structured belief system shared by and among those who are members of the institution.
 Their beliefs, which are often transcendental, are passed on from members to converts, and are based on either a formally documented creed or established cultural practices.